 If you’re looking to collect reviews on your website, you’ll need to embed a review form, which might sound complicated, but if you choose the right tool, is easy to do.

-3. Create a workflow for collecting reviews
+3. Create a strategy for getting new reviews

 Now that you know where and how you want to get reviews for your business, it’s time to collect reviews!
 Set up a consistent flow to ask for reviews.
 This helps ensure you accumulate a steady stream of valuable user-generated content (UGC).

-Strategy I: How to Get Reviews: On Your Own
+Strategy I: How to Get Reviews On Your Own

 Some companies choose to reach out and ask customers for reviews on their own.
 This approach has both pros and cons.
 Depending on your situation, it could be a good way to gather the first few reviews for your business and get some momentum going.